jphafner/physicsReader/reader1/r1-12-NewtonsLawsOfDynamics.md

 It may be that in one cycle of calculation, depending on the problem,
     we may have 30 multiplications, or something like that, so one cycle will take 300 microseconds.
 That means that we can do 3000 cycles of computation per second.
-In order to get an accuracy, of, say, one part in a billion, we would need $4\times{}10^5$ cycles to correspond to one revolution of a planet around the sun.
+In order to get an accuracy, of, say, one part in a billion, we would need 4 &times; 10<sup>5</sup> cycles to correspond to one revolution of a planet around the sun.
 That corresponds to a computation time of 130 seconds or about two minutes.
 Thus it take only two minutes to follow Jupiter around the sun, with all the perturbations of all the planets correct to one part in a billion, by this method!
-(It turns out that the error varies about as the square of the interval $\epsilon$.
+(It turns out that the error varies about as the square of the interval <i>&epsilon;</i>.
 If we make the interval a thousand times smaller, it is a million times more accurate.
-So, let us make the interval $10\,000$ times smaller.)
+So, let us make the interval 10,000 times smaller.)

 So, as we said, we began this chapter not knowing how to calculate even the motion of a mass on a spring.
 Now, armed with the tremendous power of Newton&#39;s laws,